 The Thrill is Gone chords are Bm, Em, G, F#m, and then this little turnaround bit that uses an A major, A# major, and then back to Bm.

-Checkout the lesson: The Thrill Is Gone Chords
+Soloing Over The Thrill Is Gone